-stone pillars of a bankruptcy court
+stone pillars of a bankruptcy court in Southern Illinois

 Bankruptcy is a legal proceeding to help people who cannot pay their bills get a fresh financial start, while making a fair and equitable disposition among creditors.